drkvogel/retrasst/notes/big-list.md

 ﻿## todo

- * Source/Current box - standardise name - source better
- * port [Plan|Process]Samples to [Plan|Process]Boxes
- * how to save stuff? to which tables? when (ie. per row or on exit/save)?
  * Allow user to fill gaps in boxes from secondary aliquot after primary aliquot (partly?) completed
  * Empty source boxes (all vials "accepted" or "not found") will normally be discarded
  * Final stage: ask user to confirm that vessel/structure/slot is now empty
     * otherwise box should be referred
  * All source boxes from a reorganisation task should end up empty

 chunk->getStatus() called in showChunks and sgChunksDrawCell - necessary? look for ??? /newrow